chaoyue-stat/chaoyue-stat.github.io/_pages/publications.md

 - Z. D. Zhang, **Y. Chao**, and X. J. Ma\*.
 Robust Distributed Learning under Least Squares Approximation.
 To be submitted.
 - Y. Z. Zhao, X. J. Ma, and **Y. Chao**\*.
 Spatial Lag Quantile Regression in Compositional Data.
 Submitted to _Communications in Statistics-Simulation and Computation_.
 - Z. Q. Qin, **Y. Chao**, and X. J. Ma\*.
 Reweighted-Least-Squares Updating for Distributed Quantile Regression under the Limited Memory.
 Working Paper.
 - **Y. Chao**, X. C. Xia\*, and W. Zhong.
-Statistical Inference for Communication-efficient Diverging-Dimensional Distributed Estimation with Pilot Sample.
+Communication-Efficient Pilot Distributed Statistical Inference for Heterogeneity across Machines in Diverging Dimensions.
 To be submitted.
 - **Y. Chao**, L. Huang, and X. J. Ma\*.
 Distributed Linear Regression with Compositional Covariates.
 Submitted to _IEEE Transactions on Parallel and Distributed Systems_.
 - **Y. Chao**, X. J. Ma\*, and B. Y. Zhu.
 Distributed Optimal Subsampling for Quantile Regression with Massive Data.
 Submitted to _Journal of Statistical Planning and Inference_.
 Second Round of Review.
 - J. R. Chen, X. J. Ma, and **Y. Chao**\*.
 Testing Independence for Multivariate Time Series by Auto Multivariate Distance Covariance.
 Submitted to _Communications in Statistics-Theory and Methods_.